 Consistent consumer protection laws, product standards and installation standards

-Consumers can be unaware and not effectively informed by installers of their protections.
-There is also inconsistent product and installation standards in the industry.
-Without consistent standards and protections consumers are left with little recourse when something goes wrong, and the industry suffers from low consumer confidence and reputational damage.
-Through the implementation of consistent standards and protections both consumers and the wider retrofit sector can benefit from high quality and reliable work.
+Consumers are often unaware of their consumer protections.
+Product and installation standards are also inconsistent across the sector, particularly outside of government funding schemes.
+This can leave consumers with little recourse when something goes wrong, and cause the industry to suffer from low consumer confidence and reputational damage.
+Through the implementation of consistent standards and protections, both consumers and the wider retrofit sector can benefit from high quality and reliable work.

 Greater enforcement of installation standards

-Once a retrofit measure has been fitted it is the responsibility of TrustMark to ensure it is PAS or TrustMark compliant and if anything goes wrong ensure that this is resolved.
-However, there is currently a shortage of qualified personnel available to conduct these assessment leaving consumers with little support.
-With greater investment in these roles industry would be held to the required standard and consumers would enjoy high quality work.
+Once a retrofit measure has been fitted, it is the responsibility of TrustMark and their scheme providers to ensure that it is compliant, and to provide appropriate recourse if something goes wrong.
+However, there is currently a shortage of qualified personnel available to conduct audits, leaving consumers exposed to the risk of poor installations.
+Greater investment in compliance roles is needed to hold industry to the required standards and ensure that consumers can enjoy a high quality of work.

-Increase available of diverse green finance options with support from commercial banks
+Increase the availability of green finance with support from commercial banks

-Often the upfront cost of retrofit works is cited as the most significant barrier to investment.
-Through innovative green finance options backed by trusted commercial banks which are familiar to consumers, those who are interested and able to invested in their homes can be supported to do so.
-Consumers require trusted advice and commercial banks along with mortgage advisors are able to take a central role in providing this.
+The upfront cost of retrofit works is a major barrier to uptake.
+Through innovative green finance options backed by trusted commercial banks, those who are interested and able can invest in their homes.
+Consumers also require trusted advice and commercial banks can play a role in providing this.

 Pillar 3: Address the lengthy timescales to get products on the market

-The NHDG recommend utilising existing funding schemes to support innovation including through SHDF and ECO.
-The Strategic Partnership route to SHDF funding requires partners to deliver against 1 of 4 core objectives, one of which is innovation.
-ECO4 has a dedicated route for innovative products which if successful can be offered as an eligible measure.
-Whilst we advocate for dedicated funding, there are existing pathways for support.
+The NHDG recommend utilising existing funding schemes to support innovation including WH:SHF and ECO.
+The Strategic Partnership route to WH:SHF funding requires partners to deliver against four strategic objectives, one of which is innovation, while ECO4 has a dedicated route for innovative products.
+While additional dedicated funding is needed, it is also important to make use of existing pathways.

 Data capture to demonstrate the benefits of different measures for future funding schemes

 There is currently a lack of data on the benefits of individual retrofit measures such as external wall insulation or low carbon heating measures such as heat pumps.
-With this data funding schemes in the future could be better informed and help consumers to choose the right improvements for their home and needs.
+With reliable in-use performance data, funding schemes in the future could be better informed and help consumers to choose the right improvements for their home and needs.

-Meet skills gap, particularly for retrofit assessors and surveyors
+Meet the skills gap, particularly for retrofit assessors and surveyors

-There is currently a shortage of assessors and surveyors which are key for providing advice to consumers, housing providers and local authorities on what retrofit work is needed in particular homes or buildings.
-By meeting the skills gap delays in the sector can be reduced and effective improvements can be made across the housing stock.
+There is currently a shortage of assessors and surveyors which are key for providing advice to consumers, housing providers and local authorities on the most suitable retrofit measures for particular homes or buildings.
+Tackling this skills gap will reduce delays in the sector and facilitate more effective improvements cross the housing stock.

 Useful definitions

 The NHDG’s definition of innovation is ‘a product or service that represents improvement from the ‘status quo.’.
-Our members discussed the role of innovation in disrupting the industry and in propelling it forward through new ideas and ways of working.
 It is important for the NHDG to support a broad definition of innovation which encompasses not only physical products that can be installed in homes but also innovative ways of providing or improving a service, process or methodology used to produce high quality work or to engage customers and clients.
-The NHDG want to capture through our engagement with industry new ideas that can push us closer to housing decarbonisation and we share the view that innovation is central to meeting net zero.

-PAS 2035 is the standard that represents best practise for energy efficiency and whole house retrofit.
-It is voluntary for private retrofit projects though it is recommended.
-For engagement with government funded retrofit programmes it is usually a mandatory requirement.
-For a business to get PAS certification they must go through a an approval process which can be lengthy and expensive.
+PAS 2035/2030 is the standard that represents best practice for whole house retrofit.
+It is a requirement for most government funding schemes.
+For a business to get PAS certification, they must go through a an approval process which can be lengthy and expensive.
 This can be a challenge for smaller organisations who may not have the financial support of a well-established organisation behind them.
-The NHDG hold the view that PAS is essential to providing high quality retrofit for reaching net zero however, its complex approval process can be a barrier.
+While PAS is essential for promoting high quality retrofit, its complex approval process can be a barrier.

 Digital innovation refers to the use of advanced technologies to produce new products, services, process or methodologies for housing retrofit.
 For example, drones can be used for thermal imaging, which can help to identify where heat is leaking from a home.
-Digital innovation is an essential part of housing decarbonisation as it can improve project efficiencies, reduce cost and/or the sustainability of housing decarbonisation efforts.
+Digital innovation is an essential part of home decarbonisation as it can improve efficiency, reduce cost and the sustainability of retrofit projects.

-Consumer protection for energy efficiency measures is encompassed under the Consumer Rights Act 2015 (CRA) along with a number of certification, guarantee and warranty schemes.
-However, consumers will often come across multiple schemes for a single install indicating the complexity of the consumer protection landscape.
-In the retrofit sector, the Microgeneration Certification Scheme (MCS) provides technical standards for renewable technologies and TrustMark provides assurances on the quality of installs of retrofit measures.
+Consumer protection for energy efficiency measures falls under the Consumer Rights Act 2015 (CRA) along with a number of certification, guarantee and warranty schemes.
+However, the consumer protection landscape is very complex which can be confusing for consumers.
+The Microgeneration Certification Scheme (MCS) provides technical standards for renewable technologies and TrustMark provides quality assurance for other retrofit measures like insulation.

 How to join

-Membership of the NHDG is considered if the prospective member is a Tier 1 contractor or energy supplier that contracts and directly delivers £20+ million turnover per year of whole-house decarbonisation retrofit at scale, supported by government-funded schemes such as Social Housing Decarbonisation Fund (SHDF) and Home Upgrade Grant (HUG).
+Membership of the NHDG is open to Tier 1 contractors or energy suppliers that contract and directly deliver £20+ million turnover per year of whole-house retrofit at scale, supported by government-funded schemes such as the Warm Homes: Social Housing Fund (WH:SHF) and Home Upgrade Grant (HUG).
 Eligible turnover must come from work contracted directly with clients and not through third parties such as energy companies or other bodies.

 Applicants must provide evidence to support that they meet the criteria.
 Evidence includes: